xdmushui/partner-center-sdk/develop/get-a-list-of-offer-categories-by-country-and-locale.md

 ---
 title: Get a list of offer categories by market
-description: How to get a collection that contains all the offer categories in a given country/region and locale. ms.date: 07/25/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to get a collection that contains all the offer categories in a given country/region and locale for all the Microsoft Clouds. ms.date: 07/25/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk